At a Glance

 I researched this route, hiked it, and reviewed a number of other trip reports as part of writing this guide.
 Here I’ve collected all the essential logistics for planning your Devil’s Dome hike, including route information, permit details, campsite locations, and other important logistics.

-Pictures are from my own hike, which unfortunately was affected by wildfires in the area.
+Pictures are from my own hike in July 2020, which unfortunately was affected by wildfires in the area.
 The smoke took a bit of the “wow factor” away from the views, but I can assure you it was a spectacular route nonetheless.

 Map and Elevation Profile

-Distance: 39 miles according to the Gaia GPS map above, 41.5 according to my National Geographic topo map, and 43 according to other trail reports online.
+Distance: 39 miles according to the map above, 41.5 according to my National Geographic topo map, and 43 according to other trail reports online.

 Time: 3 – 5 days